On the Vershik-Kerov Conjecture Concerning the Shannon-McMillan-Breiman Theorem for the Plancherel Family of Measures on the Space of Young Diagrams: Introduction.

 The term ``entropy'' is suggested by the following analogy.
 Let $W(N)$ be the set of all binary words of length $N$.
 Take $p \in (0,1)$, and let $\mathbb P_{N,p}$ be the Bernoulli measure which to a word $w \in W(N)$ with $k$ zeros assigns the weight

 Let

 be the entropy of the Bernoulli measure.
 Shannon's Theorem then says that for any $p\in (0,1)$ and any $\varepsilon>0$ we have

-Using Kolmogorov's Strong Law of Large Numbers, Shannon's Theorem can be strengthened to a pointwise statement, the Shannon-McMillan-Breiman Theorem.
+Using Kolmogorov's Strong Law of Large Numbers, Shannon's Theorem can be strengthened to a pointwise statement, the Shannon-McMillan-Breiman Theorem (for a detailed discussion of the Shannon-McMillan-Breiman Theorem see e.g. \cite{CSF}, \cite{coverthomas}, \cite{petersen}).
 Similarly, Vershik and Kerov have given a pointwise analogue of their conjecture.
 Let $\mathbb T(\mathbb Y)$ be the space of infinite {\it Young tableaux}, that is, infinite directed paths in the Young graph starting at the origin.
-The sequence $\left({\pln}\right)_{n\in {\mathbb N}}$ gives rise to a natural Markov measure on $\mathbb T(\mathbb Y)$; that measure is denoted $\mathbb Pl$ and called the Plancherel measure on $\mathbb T(\mathbb Y)$ (see \cite{VK} for details).Vershik and Kerov conjectured that for $\mathbb Pl$-almost all paths we have
+The sequence $\left({\pln}\right)_{n\in {\mathbb N}}$ gives rise to a natural Markov measure on $\mathbb T(\mathbb Y)$; that measure is denoted $\mathbb Pl$ and called the Plancherel measure on $\mathbb T(\mathbb Y)$ (see \cite{VK} for details).
+Vershik and Kerov conjectured that for $\mathbb Pl$-almost all paths we have

 The pointwise conjecture remains open.

 Convergence in $L_p$ for $p<\infty$, on the other hand, can be obtained simultaneously with the convergence in measure.
 Let $\ee_{\pln}$ stand for the expectation with respect to the Plancherel measure. \begin{corollary} There exists a constant $H>0$ such that for any $p$, $0<p<\infty$, we have